SatoriNetwork/Lib/satorilib/datamanager/others/roadmap.md

     - whenever we get an observation on this stream, pass to the DataServer
 - continually generate predictions for prediction publication streams and pass that to DataServer ( Done )

+when a client is connected to a server that goes down or gives a message on a subscription that it's no longer providing that subscription then it should send that message to it's dataserver so all subscribers to it on that stream (or all the streams of the server that went down) stop relying on it for that subscription. it should then restart it's process for the stream or affected streams to find a new provider to subscribe to.

 ---
 subsume all logic currently used in engine for managing data on disk